auzadventure/yii2cmslite/README.md

 4. Image
 Image manage to add and remove images to use through the site

-5. Setting Var (non DB local storage)
+5. Setting Var
-A very simple local storage system that allows you to save and edit variables without using mysql.
+A very simple local storage system that allows you to save and edit variables